 Application Instructions

-Please carefully follow the application procedures listed below and those outlined by the Graduate School.
+Please carefully review and follow all application procedures listed below and those outlined by the Graduate School.
 You are responsible for ensuring that your application is complete and all materials are received by the deadline (December 1st) by both the Graduate School and the Department of Psychological and Brain Sciences.

-Applicants should first review the Graduate School application instructions and then complete the online application form.
+Applicants should first review the Graduate School application instructions and then complete the online application form (see item 1 below).

 1. Graduate School Online Application Form